Dental Unit Waterlines

 Biofilm—a coating of microorganisms—can develop in dental unit waterlines (the tubes connecting instrumentation such as high-speed handpieces, air/water syringes and ultrasonic scalers with a water supply).
 To deliver water of optimal microbiologic quality, dental unit waterlines must be maintained regularly.
 Colonization of microorganisms within the waterlines may not pose a concern for healthy individuals, but it may place elderly1 or immunocompromised patients at unnecessary risk.
 Although infection associated with microbial contamination of waterlines appears to be rare, dental unit waterlines have been shown to harbor a wide variety of microorganisms including bacteria, fungi, and protozoans in numbers sufficient to cause illness.2, 3 These microorganisms colonize and replicate on the interior surfaces of the waterline tubing forming biofilms.
 Biofilms can serve as a reservoir, amplifying the numbers of free-floating microorganisms in the water.

-Water Quality Improvement: The Centers for Disease Control and Prevention (CDC) recommends that dental unit water used in nonsurgical procedures measure ≤500 CFU/mL.2 This is the standard set for drinking water by the Environmental Protection Agency (EPA).2 To deliver water of this quality, dental unit waterline systems designed for general dental practice must be regularly maintained, via water treatment and monitoring, performed according to the manufacturer’s instructions.
+Water Quality Improvement: The U.S. Centers for Disease Control and Prevention (CDC) recommends that dental unit water used in nonsurgical procedures measure ≤500 CFU/mL.2 This is the standard set for drinking water by the Environmental Protection Agency (EPA).2 To deliver water of this quality, dental unit waterline systems designed for general dental practice must be regularly maintained, via water treatment and monitoring, performed according to the manufacturer’s instructions.

 While they will not eliminate biofilms, there are several methods for improving dental unit water quality, including: